 When teaching older students, use the pencil down method rather than the multiple stroke method.
 For example, an 'a' is written with the pencil constantly down, not raised and lowered for two separate strokes.
 Likewise, 'm' is written using one smooth, flowing motion with the pencil continually down.
 Teach the way you write letters.
 This is how most English speakers print.
 It is more fluid, rhythmic, and efficient.

 Instruction should always include modelling how letters are written, practicing letters together, and end with students writing independently.
 It may include gross motor movement such as air writing or tracing large (8"-12") letters.
 Tactile methods such as writing on sandpaper or in a pan of corn meal can also be incorporated.
 Verbal chanting of the stroke direction, letter name, and sound reinforces both the stroke order and direction as well as the letter/sound connection.
 For example, when teaching the letters 'L l' one might say, "Down, right, down.
 L says /l/,"

 Students should initially write each letter or letter combination 10-15 times on a piece of paper or individual whiteboard.
 After all the letters in the lesson has been learned individually, practice writing all the letters in the lesson consecutively in a line several times.
 Monitor each student to ensure the letters are being formed correctly.
 Generous encouragement and praise are a key ingredient when teaching new skills.

-One lesson per day allows literate students to practice their handwriting skills.
-SLIFE may need several days for each lesson.
-After learning all the letters and numbers, students should practice the uppercase, lowercase, and combined letters.
-Tall lowercase letters (b, d, f, h, k, l, t) and letters with descenders (g, j, p, q, y) should be emphasized.
+One lesson (one line) per day allows literate students time to practice their handwriting skills.
+SLIFE and nonliterate students may need a day or more for each lesson.
+After learning all the letters and numbers, students should practice writing all the uppercase letters in the alphabetic order, then the lowercase letters, and lastly the uppercase and lowercase combined.
 Pangrams, sentences which include all 26 letters, are excellent for reinforcement.
 (The quick brown fox jumps over the lazy dog.)